 Attire to Avoid when Attending a Funeral

 Sometimes it’s easier to get dressed for a high-pressure situation if you know precisely what not to wear.
-It’s common to feel worried about a tiny part of your outfit being completely wrong.
+It’s common to feel worried about a tiny part of your outfit is completely wrong.

 Avoid clothing that is too casual.
 How can you know if it’s too casual?
 Jeans are a clear indication that you aren’t dressy enough.